bigchaindb/BEPs/2/README.md

 Specifications have no special status except that accorded by the community.

+The author of the specification is responsible for building consensus within the community and documenting dissenting opinions.

 ## Architecture
-COSS is designed around fast, easy to use communications tools.
-Primarily, COSS uses a wiki model for editing and publishing specifications texts.

-* The *domain* is the conservancy for a set of specifications in a certain area.
-* Each domain is implemented as an Internet domain, hosting a wiki and optionally other communications tools.
+### Types of specification
+There are three types of specifications:
+* A **Standard Track Specification** describes any change to network protocols, transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using BigchainDB products.
+* An **Informational Specification** describes a BigchainDB design issue, or provides general guidelines or information to the BigchainDB community, but does not propose a new feature.
+Informational Specifications do not necessarily represent BigchainDB community consensus or a recommendation, so users and implementers are free to ignore Informational Specifications or follow their advice.
+* A **Meta Specification** describes a process surrounding BigchainDB or proposes a change to a process.

+### Specification Format
-* Each specification is a set of wiki pages, together with comments, attached files, and other resources.
+A specification is a set of Markdown documents (the main file SHOULD be called `README.md`), together with comments, attached files, and other resources.
+A specification is identified by its number and short name (e.g. this specification is **2/COSS**).
+The number of the specification is also the name of the directory where its files are stored.
-* Important specifications may also exist as subdomains, i.e. child wikis.

-Individuals can become members of the domain by completing the necessary legal clearance.
-The copyright, patent, and trademark policies of the domain must be clarified in an Intellectual Property policy that applies to the domain.

-Specifications exist as multiple pages, one page per version of the specification (see "Branching and Merging", below), which may be assigned URIs that include an incremental number.
-Thus, we refer to a specification by specifying its domain, number, and short name.
-New versions of the same specification will have new numbers.
-The syntax for a specification reference is:

-  <domain>/spec:<number>/<shortname>

-For example, this specification is **rfc.unprotocols.org/spec:2/COSS**.
-The short form **2/COSS** may be used when referring to the specification from other specifications in the same domain.

 Every specification (including branches) carries a different number.
-Lower numbers indicate more mature specifications, higher numbers indicate more experimental specifications.
+New versions of the same specification have new numbers.

+### Specification template
+TBD: Embed Muawia work here https://github.com/bigchaindb/bigchaindb/tree/master/proposals

+### Copyright Waiver
+All Specifications MUST be in public domain.
+The only two exceptions are 1/C4 and 2/COSS, licensed under GPL.

 ## COSS Lifecycle
 Every specification has an independent lifecycle that documents clearly its current status.